 Having picked up her purchases, Ms. Vik returned to the ship and found Mikah to ask, "So when are we leaving?"
 Mikah said, "Hopefully soon." and Inger asked, "So we haven't got the call?"
 Mikah nodded to show they hadn't.
 As they sat in the lounge, Inger asked Mikah, "Do we wanna talk to that guy or are we good?"
 Without needing to think at all, Mikah said, "Nah we're good" and Inger agreed, "Alright.
 I'll hang on to his information."
 Not wanting to just sit and wait, Inger stowed her gear and prepared to head for jump.

 Closer to noon, everyone had gotten back to the ship and Brian stowed a wrapped package and bag in his stateroom.
 Those who looked may have noticed the bag seemed to hold several items.
 When the crew started to get hungry, Mikah volunteered Rol to cook.
 The former marine was happy to take the duty, and took the chance to cook up one of his personal specialties.
 So, the others chatted and speculated while Rol pulled the spices and ingredients he needed and started cooking.
 They made everything from fair guesses to crude jokes about what he was making until the smell started to fill the lounge.
 When that started to happen, everyone decided it was going to be good whatever it was!

-As things started quieting down, the ship's comms begin to buzz and Mikah answered to find it was Port Security on the line.
-The officer on the line apologized for the delay and thanked Mikah for remaining in port to let them complete their investigation.
+Things had quieted down in anticipation when the ship's comms begin to buzz.
+Mikah answered to find it was Port Security on the line.
+The officer calling first apologized for the delay, then thanked Mikah for remaining in port to let them complete their investigation.
 He told her they recommended having the entire ship inspected at another port soon, in case the Duke had them carrying anything else they were not aware of.
 He also said he'd sent a complete report of the investigation's findings to the ship's computer.